nspcc-dev/neo-go/docs/compiler.md

 Compiler provides some helpful builtins in `util` and `convert` packages.
 Refer to them for detailed documentation.

+`_deploy()` function has a special meaning and is executed when contract is deployed.
+It should return no value and accept single bool argument which will be true on contract update.
+`_deploy()` functions are called for every imported package in the same order as `init()`.

 ## Quick start

 ### Compiling